 2. Centralize information into a single source of truth

 The supply chain is made up of stages, all the way from development to retail.
 Each stage within the chain tends to be siloed – with different information sets being stored separately across the entire chain.
-The result of this is a rigid supply chain that cannot adapt to disruptions like the ones we’re currently facing as a result of the COVID-19 outbreak.
+The result of this is a rigid supply chain that cannot adapt to disruptions like the ones we’ve recently experienced due to events such as the COVID-19 pandemic, fuel shortages, the Russia-Ukraine war, or inflation.

 Technology offers a consolidated solution.
-Instead of information being held in different locations, an effective digital solution will serve as a centralized system of record where inventory information can be easily viewed, updated and managed instantly from anywhere.
+Instead of information being held in different locations, an effective digital supply chain solution will serve as a centralized system of record where inventory information can be easily viewed, updated and managed instantly from anywhere.
 Armed with this information, brands will benefit from greater visibility and more streamlined workflows at every stage of the supply chain.
 This is critical at times like this, when brands are forced to quickly identify and offload even more excess inventory than expected.

 A centralized system of record reduces the risk of costly errors by creating supply chain visibility across the organization.
 Many enterprise brands still rely on extremely redundant, error-prone processes with regards to supply chain monitoring and planning, with information often being manually updated and passed through several teams via emails and spreadsheets.
 This creates major risks for human error.
 By leveraging technology as the single source of truth for all product information and history, brands can confidently prevent errors that might escalate into bigger problems throughout the supply chain.

 3. Make strategic, data-driven decisions to sell higher volumes at better margins